yourWaifu/sleepy-discord/source/link.html.md

 libeay32MT.lib
 ```

-Step 8: On the text box at the top add ``sleepy_discord.lib`` then add all the other needed library files you also need.
+**Step 8:** On the text box at the top add ``sleepy_discord.lib`` then add all the other needed library files you also need.
 Also, each library file is separated by a new line.
 Once you're done, remember to click OK.

+**(optional) Step 9:** Click the arrow to the left of C/C++, and go to Preprocessor.
+Click on Preprocessor Definitions, and then click Edit...

+**(optional) Step 10:** On the text box at the top add whatever preprocessor definitions, you need.
+You don't need any to link Sleepy Discord.
+This is here just in case, you need it.

 ##Now, It's Time to Compile